Our user cases

 Phase 4: Enriched climate data

 After correcting and regionalizing the 30m climate data, Hydroclimat calculates the specific climate indicators for Covéa.
-We find indicators associated with intense precipitation and high winds, which are fundamental parameters for measuring the frequency and intensity of extreme climatic events in the context of natural disasters and climatic perils.
+We find indicators associated with intense precipitation and high winds, which are fundamental parameters for measuring the frequency and intensity of extreme climatic events in the context of natural disasters and climate risks.

 With regard to marine submersions, Hydroclimat uses projections of future sea levels derived from CMIP6 data, cross-referenced with digital terrain models.
 This approach enables us to accurately model the coastal areas most vulnerable to rising sea levels and coastal storms.
 The data provided can be used to anticipate the risk of marine submersion and make informed decisions on coastal development and risk management.